Stomach-ache/topics-of-interest/README.md

 Note:
 1. Please feel free to add new keywords
-2. If you find inappropriate keywords, just let them be there.
+2. If you find some keywords are inappropriate , just let them be there.